What is HeadStart on a Home?

-HeadStart on a Home (HeadStart) is a major economic program announced by the Government of Saskatchewan in 2011 to increase the availability of entry-level housing across the province of Saskatchewan.
-The objective of the program is to increase the available supply of entry-level homes by a minimum of 1,500 new homes in the first five years of the program by financing the construction of entry-level homes in Saskatchewan.
+HeadStart on a Home (HeadStart) was announced by the Government of Saskatchewan in 2011 as a program to increase the availability of entry-level housing across the province of Saskatchewan.
+The objective of the program was to increase the available supply of entry-level homes in Saskatchewan by a minimum of 1,500 new homes in the first five years of the program by financing their construction.

-Due to the prosperity and growth of the province, growing population, and increased immigration to Saskatchewan, many companies and Municipalities have expressed a need for more entry-level housing to help accommodate this growth and attract workers.
+Due to the economic prosperity the Province was experiencing at the time the Program was launched many Municipalities expressed a need for more entry-level housing to help accommodate and attract a permanent workforce and their families to the Province.

 On March 28, 2011, the Honourable June Draude, Minister of Social Services, announced the Saskatchewan Advantage Housing Plan, a suite of programs to increase the availability of affordable housing in the province.
 HeadStart on a Home was one of these programs.
 The design of the program has been completed through public consultation with stakeholders across the province.

-Through the Saskatchewan Immigrant Investor Fund Inc. (SIIF), the Government of Saskatchewan has committed federal funding of over $200 million to this program.
-Funding repayment will begin after the first five years.
+Through the Saskatchewan Immigrant Investor Fund Inc. (SIIF), the Government of Saskatchewan committed federal funding of over $200 million to the Headstart program, this money was then reinvested almost 2.5 times to finance construction of entry level homes.
+Funding repayment began after the first five years.
 SIIF is a subsidiary of Crown Investments Corporation.
-The government will not administer the Program or select Municipalities or projects to which the funds will be allocated.